Etaash-mathamsetty/trigger-control/README.md

 # trigger control
 a quick and dirty project that allows you to control the adaptive triggers of the dualsense controller on linux using a gui
+currently only works through usb though the controller is detected through bluetooth
 libraries:
 libusb
 libSDL2